KRakeesh04/s1/src/content/docs/fluid-mechanics/machinery/01-introduction.md

 #### Rotodynamic

 Main component is a rotating element.
 It rotates inside a fluid.
-Rotating element's kinetic energy is transferred to fluid when the fluid flwos through it.
+Rotating element's kinetic energy is transferred to fluid when the fluid flows through it.

 | Machine      | Main rotating element |